 Getting pregnant can be difficult.
-The same goes for staying pregnant, considering that nearly 25 percent of pregnancies end in miscarriage.
+The same goes for staying pregnant, considering that nearly 25% of pregnancies end in miscarriage.
 Enduring a loss of pregnancy is often painful.
 But as much as healing takes time, couples may not want to wait too long before they try getting pregnant after a miscarriage.
-Contrary to popular belief and even many official recommendations, pregnancy after miscarriage can have a high chance of success.
 So how soon after a miscarriage can you get pregnant?
-Couples who try getting pregnant within three months of a miscarriage may actually be more likely to conceive and have a healthy pregnancy than those who wait longer.
+Are you super fertile after a miscarriage, or is that just a myth?
+Contrary to popular belief and even many official recommendations, couples who try getting pregnant within three months of a miscarriage may actually be more likely to conceive and have a healthy pregnancy than those who wait longer.

-People who got pregnant right after a miscarriage had a higher live birth rate than those who waited longer — 53 percent compared to 36 percent, according to a study from the National Institutes of Health.
-Additional research found that people who got pregnant again within three months of a miscarriage reduced their risk of another pregnancy loss compared to those who conceived after three months.
+People who got pregnant within three months after after a miscarriage had a higher live birth rate than those who waited longer — 53% compared to 36%, according to a study from the National Institutes of Health.
+Additional research has found that people who got pregnant again within three months of a miscarriage reduced their risk of another pregnancy loss compared to those who conceived after three months.

 When Getting Pregnant After Miscarriage, Sooner Is Better Than Later

 In general, the risk of having a second miscarriage is low.
-Only about one percent of women have repeated miscarriages.
+Only about 1% of women have repeated miscarriages.
 But “if a woman decides to wait to attempt conception, the risk of a miscarriage is slightly higher,” says Mark Trolice, M.D., an OB/GYN and reproductive endocrinologist based in Florida.

 Trolice puts it more bluntly: “This recommendation was not based on solid medical evidence.”
 In fact, it was based on only one large study in Latin and South America.
 In contrast, a 2017 review of studies that included more than one million women found that getting pregnant within six months after a miscarriage led to a lower risk of another miscarriage and of preterm birth.